-Green Tech South West are delighted to welcome Dryden Williams, Founder of EcoPing, to explain their mission to reduce the carbon emissions of the internet.
-Dryden will be joining us on Tuesday, March 2nd at 12.30pm and we caught up with him ahead of his talk.
+Green Tech South West recently welcomed Dryden Williams, Founder of EcoPing, to explain their mission to reduce the carbon emissions of the internet.
+Dryden joined us on Tuesday, March 2nd at 12.30pm and we caught up with him ahead of his talk.

 ADLIB: Can you tell us a bit about yourself and how you got into environmentalism?

 Dryden: I’ve been a software developer for around 10 years but in the last few years I’ve yearned to make something tangible, something that makes a real difference.
 I decided to volunteer my time at Precious Plastic in the Netherlands; helping the fight with plastic pollution and their new platform.
 Everyone there was so talented and had a real passion for environmentalism, they actually did something about it, it was incredibly inspiring.